changeworld/azure-docs.ja-jp/articles/iot-hub/iot-hub-rm-rest.md

 [AZURE.INCLUDE [iot-hub-get-access-token](../../includes/iot-hub-get-access-token.md)]

-## REST API を使用して IoT Hub を作成する
+## <a name="use-the-rest-api-to-create-an-iot-hub"></a>Use the REST API to create an IoT hub

-[IoT Hub REST API][lnk-rest-api] を使用して、リソース グループで IoT Hub を作成します。また、REST API を使用して、既存の IoT Hub に変更を加えることもできます。
+Use the [IoT Hub REST API][lnk-rest-api] to create an IoT hub in your resource group.
+You can also use the REST API to make changes to an existing IoT hub.

-1. 次のメソッドを Program.cs に追加します。
+1. Add the following method to Program.cs:

     ```
     static void CreateIoTHub(string token)